Events & Demos

 Past and Ongoing Activities

 Since its founding in 2007, STAR-TIDES has been involved in a wide array of real-world events, technology demonstrations, field experiments, and focused projects, sometimes involving teams of network members.
-Some of the relief efforts STAR-TIDES has supported include Cyclones Sidr in Bangladesh (2007), Nargis in Myanmar (2008), and Pam in Vanuatu (2015); the 2010 Haiti earthquake; the 2011 Great East Japan Earthquake and Tsunami (aka Fukushima); Hurricanes Sandy in 2012, and Irma/Maria in 2017; Typhoon Haiyan/Yolanda in the Philippines (2013), and the 2015 earthquake in Nepal, as well as aid to a damaged medical clinic in South Sudan in 2012/13.
-Technology demonstrations have been held every year, first at National Defense University (NDU) in Washington, DC, and now at George Mason University (GMU) in northern Virginia.
+Some of the relief efforts STAR-TIDES has supported include 2007 Cyclones Sidr in Bangladesh; 2008 Nargis in Myanmar; the 2010 Haiti earthquake; the 2011 Great East Japan Earthquake and Tsunami (aka Fukushima); Hurricanes Sandy in 2012; 2015 Pam in Vanuatu; and Irma/Maria in 2017, we have been working on various aspects of PR reconstruction, emergency management, and building sustainable resilience.; Typhoon Haiyan/Yolanda in the Philippines (2013), and the 2015 earthquake in Nepal, as well as aid to a damaged medical clinic in South Sudan in 2012/13, Tribal Resource Center (2021-2024) Technology demonstrations have been held every year, first at National Defense University (NDU) in Washington, DC, and now at George Mason University (GMU) in northern Virginia.
 STAR-TIDES has participated in conferences and exhibits from California to Dubai, and in field experimentation, largely at Camp Roberts in central California.
 STAR-TIDES members also helped manage an award-winning technology demonstration on expeditionary water power and communications.
+Since 2024 STAR-TIDES has worked in support of the Kwajalein Atoll Sustainability Laboratory (KASL) and the Applied Hope Foundation in building sustainable resilience and cultural adaptation in the Republic of the Marshall Islands.
+After Hurricane Helene and Milton in the fall of 2024 STAR-TIDES has worked with various groups through the Helene Recovery Coalition (now the Appalachian Recovery Coalition).
+Also supporting the North Virginia Department of Public Safety Communications in improving the effectiveness of training the 911 call center operators through the use of AI.
+AI has also been used to find drilling sites for subsidence irrigation in Africa.

 Network members have investigated civil-military engagement in Iraq and Afghanistan, as well as improving distributed, renewable energy infrastructures.
 A “STAR-TIDES Japan” network supports a Japanese Cabinet Office project on Public, Environmental Health, and Disaster Medicine and other international STAR-TIDES networks are under discussion.